ymichel/Geolocation-Plugin/readme.txt

 == Changelog ==

 = 1.0 =
-* introducing OSM as an alternative for google maps
+* introducing OSM as an alternative for google maps by using leaflet-api
 * for new installations, OSM is the default
-* preparing readyness for proxy plugin to overcome DSGVO/GDPR tracking
+* preparing readyness for osm tile proxy plugin to overcome DSGVO/GDPR tracking

 = 0.7.4 =
 * fixing issue with missing reset in subquery within THE_LOOP